European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     .. py:method:: cancelled()

-        Return whether the function was cancelled
+        Return whether the function was canceled

     .. py:method:: done()

-        Return whether the function is done, so returned normally, raised an exception or was cancelled.
+        Return whether the function is done, so returned normally, raised an exception or was canceled.

     .. py:method:: result()